(Only applies to beginners who have not driven before)

 Do you offer any discounts for block bookings of driving lessons?

-There are no discounts available. please read the lesson prices page for the current prices and an explanation of why they are very good value.
+There are discounts available. please read the Prices page for the current prices.

 Can I do a block booking of driving lessons?